hoangifp/SecureNotes/README.md

 ### Register, Key forming
 ```
-salt = random(32 bytes) // To be encrypted by ecies and storedin db
+salt = random(32 bytes) // To be encrypted by ecies and stored in db
 data = Data(salt+username+pin)
-iv = random(32 bytes) // To be encrypted by ecies and storedin db
+iv = random(32 bytes) // To be encrypted by ecies and stored in db
 key = data.sha256()
 aes = AES-GCM(key, iv)

-hash = data.sha512() // To be encrypted by ecies and storedin db
+hash = data.sha512() // To be encrypted by ecies and stored in db
 ```
-> For demonstration purposes, sha256 is used.
-However, PBKDF2 is better at protecting against brute force.
+> For demonstration purposes, sha256 is used to derive the key.
+However, PBKDF2 should be used to protect against brute force.

 After successful login/registering, the **AES-GCM key**  will be formed and stay **encrypted** in the memory during the active session by Secure Enclave **eciesEncryptionCofactorVariableIVX963SHA256AESGCM** (EC*).
 It acts as a caching algorithm to be re-used multiple times without additional login from the user.
 If the application is transitioned to background or is terminated, the encrypted **EC(AES-GCM key, IV)** will be wiped out from memory.